 - Burns

 This is not a complete list of the types of injuries possible.
-If you were seriously injured while performing your job, a personal injury attorney familiar with Louisiana and maritime law can help you pursue compensation.
+If you were seriously injured while performing your job, a Louisiana maritime injury lawyer can help you pursue compensation.

-To pursue compensation, you must prove that you were employed by the defendant at the time of your accident.
-Gathering evidence such as your work records, accident scene photos, witness contact information, and your medical reports can assist us in preparing your case.
+To pursue compensation, you must prove that the defendant employed you at the time of your accident.
+Gathering evidence, such as your work records, accident scene photos, witness contact information, and medical reports, can assist us in preparing your case.

 An insurance company may reach out with a settlement offer.
 While it is understandable to feel concerned about your medical bills and loss of income, it is important that you not accept an initial settlement offer.